Yassin-H-Rassul/Yassin-H-Rassul/README.md

   </div>

   <p dir="auto">
-    An AI Researcher and Full-Stack Developer, proficient in mobile and backend development 😎, open to new opportunities ✏️.
+    An AI Researcher and Full-Stack Developer, proficient in mobile and backend development.
     <br>
     ....
     <br>